refinedev/refine/documentation/docs/packages/cli/index.md

 #### provider

-Empty Provider methods are created for to easily implement and connect to your data source from your **refine** project.
+Empty Provider methods are created for to easily implement and connect to your data source from your Refine project.
 These components are put on the specified path.

 ```bash
 > npm run refine add auth